mdwhatcott/testing/README.md

 # github.com/mdwhatcott/testing

 	package should // import "github.com/mdwhatcott/testing/should"

 	FUNCTIONS

 	func BeFalse(actual interface{}, EXPECTED ...interface{}) error
+	    BeFalse verifies that actual is the boolean false value.

 	func BeNil(actual interface{}, EXPECTED ...interface{}) error
+	    BeNil verifies that actual is the nil value.

 	func BeTrue(actual interface{}, EXPECTED ...interface{}) error
+	    BeTrue verifies that actual is the boolean true value.

 	func Equal(actual interface{}, EXPECTED ...interface{}) error
+	    Equal verifies that the actual value is equal to the expected value.
+It uses reflect.DeepEqual in most cases.

 	func HappenAt(ACTUAL interface{}, EXPECTED ...interface{}) error
+	    HappenAt verifies that the actual value is a time.Time that is equal to the expected time.Time.

 ---